dsagman/picat/readme_hakank_comments4.md

 For example, in this Advent of Code [problem](#constraint-example-santas-knapsack), I want to minimize the number of items in the list `Bins` assigned to bin 1.
 Item`Bins[X] = 0` for an assignment of that element to bin 1 and `Bins[X] != 0` for any other bin.

 My initial thought: `Bins` should be shortest.
 Therefore, filter `Bins` and then minimize `len(Bins)`.
-But this is me thinking like an imperative or functional programmer.
-What I really needed was to get the count of items in `Bins` equal to 0.
-I could do this a few ways:
+But this is functional programming,.
+What I really need is just: The count of items in `Bins` equal to 0.
+I can do this a few ways:

 ```
 L1 #= sum([(Bins[I] #= 0) : I in 1..N]), % L1 = Bin 1 size